Skip to content

 9350-507 variegated

 Cheap embroidery thread is usually just that – cheap embroidery thread.
-Using a high-quality thread, like Madeira, will ensure that your machine stitches correctly and trouble free.
-Trust us when we see that puckering on your machine is more trouble than you should have to deal with.
-When you use a high quality thread you reduce the probability of this happening.
+Using a high-quality thread with a good reputation like Madeira, will ensure that your machine stitches correctly and trouble-free.

 Bobbins, the Bottom Thread